Castell: The Castell

-In Catalan, the word castell literally translates into castle, however in English its meaning is a human tower.
+In Catalan, the word castell literally translates into castle, while in English its meaning is specifically that of a human tower.

 A castell is considered a success when assembly and disassembly can be done in complete succession.
 The assembly is complete once all castellers have climbed into their designated places, and the enxaneta climbs into place at the top and raises one open hand.
 The enxaneta then climbs down the other side of the castell, after which the remaining levels of castellers descend in highest to lowest order until all have reached safety.

 Aside from the people who climb to form the upper parts of the tower, others are needed to form the pinya, or bottom base of the castell, to sustain its weight.
 Members of the pinya (most often men) also act as a 'safety net' if the tower structure collapses, cushioning the fall of people from the upper levels.
 It is not uncommon—when not in competitions—for other colles to assist in the pinya when a small colla is attempting a specially demanding structure in terms of people needed.

 The castell is built in two phases.
 First, the pinya— the base of the tower — is formed.
 People forming higher levels of the tower move to a position from which they can easily get to their places in the tower.
 This is done slowly and carefully, and as subsequent base levels are completed the castellers in the pinya determine if their base is solid enough for construction to continue.
 Then, when the signal to proceed is given, bands begin to play the traditional Toc de Castells music as a hush comes over spectators of the event.
 The upper layers of the tower are built as quickly as possible in order to put minimal strain on the lower castellers, who bear most of the weight of the castell.
 The disassembly of the castell, done amidst the cheering of the crowd, is often the most treacherous stage of the event.

 A castell can also be aixecat per sota ("raised from below").
 In this technique, rather than the lower levels being built first with subsequent layers added on top, the top layers are formed on the ground and then hoisted into the air level by level, with each successive layer being formed underneath.
 This is regarded as taking a great deal of practice, skill, and strength.

 Attire

-Typically castellers wear white trousers, a black sash (faixa), a bandana (mocador), and a shirt in a color characteristic of a given colla, often bearing the team's emblem.
-For instance, Castellers de Barcelona team wear red shirts while Castellers de Vilafranca wear green shirts and are often called "els verds" referencing their uniform.
+Typically castellers wear white trousers, a black sash (faixa), and a shirt in their collaʼs color, with the team's emblem.
+For instance, Castellers de Barcelona team wear red shirts, while Castellers de Vilafranca wear green shirts and are often called els verds (the greens).
+Castellers also usually wear one or more bandanas (mocadors), usually red with white spots and the team's emblem, for various purposes including to hold the faixa in place, to provide an additional handhold, to tie back hair, or to protect the top of the head.